merdely/system-setup/README.md

 This role stores become passwords in a vault allowing the user enter one vault password and become root with other passwords stored in the vault.
 This role has no tasks or handlers.

-### configfiles

-This role installs my config files on my systems.
-The config files are stored in lists in vars/main.yml

 ### sshclient